 - Reading, Writing, and Math basic skills are met by:

-- Having earned an approved AA degree from a regionally accredited community college.
+- Having earned an approved AA degree from a regionally accredited community college combined with evidence of taking approved test above.

-- Having earned a bachelor’s degree or higher from a regionally accredited college/university.
+- Having earned a bachelor’s degree or higher from a regionally accredited college/university combined with evidence of taking approved test listed above.

 - If candidates have attempted the reading test but not passed, a minimum grade of C in two humanities or social science courses may be used to demonstrate evidence of basic reading skills.